 After that, you’ll see an option to download your site’s details to export.
 So click this button.

 Once the process is done, you’ll get a file to download – named Squarespace-WordPress-Export-DATE.xml.
 Keep this file because you’ll need it in the following steps.

-Your next step is to import the content you downloaded from Squarespace into your WordPress site.
+The next step is to put the content you downloaded from Squarespace into your WordPress site.

 So, log in to your WordPress admin area and go to the Tools > Import page.
 You will get a list of different platforms to choose from.

-Squarespace will not be listed because it exports content in a WordPress compatible XML file format.
-You need to click on the ‘Install now‘ button.
+Squarespace won’t be on the list because it exports content in an XML file format that works with WordPress.
+You need to click on the “Install now” button.

 WordPress will now fetch and install the importer.
 After you finish it you need to click on the Run Importer link to continue.

 On the next step, click on the choose file button to upload the exported file you downloaded from Squarespace.